-Mapping an application to JVMs or web servers lets you control what servers will be able to produce the application.
+Mapping an application to application server(s) or web server(s) lets you control what server(s) will be able to produce the application.

-In this example, the Beta application is mapped to server01 is node02 in cell was1Cell01.
+In this example, the Beta application is mapped to server01 in node02 in cell was1Cell01.

 This is a very simple configuration, where the application is running on a single application server.

-In this example, the Beta application is running on both server01 (the JVM) and IHS (the web server).
+In this example, the Beta application is running on both server01 (the application server) and IHS (the web server).

 This is a fairly common for applications that are not mission critical.
 In this example, the web server is probably configured to produce the applications running on the JVM.

-In this example, the Beta application is running on cluster 1 (two JVMs) and IHS (one web server).
+In this example, the Beta application is running on cluster 1 (two application servers) and IHS (one web server).

 This introduces some high availability capabilities.
-If app server 1 goes down, the application will still be able to be produces by app server 2.
+If application server "server 1" goes down, the application will still be able to be produces by application server "server 2".

 This can also be done via the wsadmin command.